darqos/darqos/doc/music-player.md

 like you do any other object?
 Perhaps?
 Does this mean it just lives on the "shelf" of docked objects in the selector?

+## Open Issues
+* Selection plugin?
+* System hardware/device configuration: how are these objects accessed?
+* Is there a distinction between sound and music objects?
+* How does the audio system deal with multi-channel sound?
+  * Stereo, 5.1, 7.1, Atmos, etc
+* Can I leverage Jack for the audio system?
+* Is there any commonality between the audio system model, as described above, and how the system should handle displays and input devices?